-As soon as you start heading off-road and into dirt and dust, your pedal connection becomes more critical.
-Not only are you likely to need to unclip faster and more often but the clipless mechanism of your pedal will need to cope with all that dirt and dust.
-Fortunately, while gravel biking is a relatively recent addition to the sport, the best gravel bike pedals are designed with the same goals as XC MTB pedals, which have benefitted from 30 years of evolution in shrugging off these hostile conditions.
+As soon as you start heading off-road and into dirt and dust, your choice of the best gravel bike pedals becomes more critical.
+Not only are you likely to need to clip and unclip faster and more often but the clipless mechanism of your pedal will need to cope with all that dirt and dust.
+You'll also need to be able to walk in your shoes, ruling out the oversized cleats found on road shoes.

-Weight: 374g | RRP: £39.99 | Float: 4 degrees | Cleats: 4 degrees or ‘Multi release’
+Weight: 374g | RRP: £41.99 / $50.00 / AU$59.95 | Float: 4 degrees | Cleats: Standard or Multi release

-The SPD mechanism is easy to get into and out of, with adjustable release tension via a preload screw on the rear spring.
+The SPD mechanism is easy to get into and out of, with adjustable release tension via a preload bolt on the rear spring.
 There's a choice of cleats to adjust float and the cleats themselves last for ages.
 Mud/snow clogging is minimal and the metal body protects it from knocks.
 It screws in with a 15mm wrench or a 6mm hex key and the axles are extremely tough.
 The only downsides are that the serviceable bearings are hidden behind a plastic collar which needs careful use of the supplied tool to get in/out.
 There’s no way of adjusting the shoe to pedal clearance either so some setups will wobble slightly.
 Performance for price is awesome at RRP, but you’ll often find even better deals if you shop around.

 The best option for bombproof use and ease of serviceability

-Weight: 352g | RRP: £62.99 | Float: 4 degrees | Cleats: 4 degrees or ‘Multi release’
+Weight: 352g | RRP: £64.99 / $84.99 / AU$92.95 | Float: 4 degrees | Cleats: Standard or Multi release

 Otherwise, it’s the same bombproof performance with different cleat options to tune float and only the same potential for wobble on some shoe combinations to grumble about.

 The race day gravel pedal with a smooth cleat interface